Brunno-DaSilva/restapi-design-notes/README.md

 - Does not have to be 'primary keys' but it needs to identify the resource and **result in one resource only!**

 ```

 /customers
 /customers/1
 /customers/microsoft
 /customers/msft
 ...

 ```

 **Query strings**

-- Not required, it is used for non-resource properties
+- Not required, it is used for non-resource properties.

 ```

 /customers?includeProjects=true
 /tickets?page=1
 /products?category=shoes
 /posts?page=2&limit=10
 /orders?startDate=2024-01-01&endDate=2024-12-31

 ```